Guilty Pleasure (EP): Composition and lyrics

 The album is predominantly dance-pop, EDM, and electropop, evoking nostalgic sounds from 2012.

-Artwork

-The artwork shows the singer in a high ponytail, wearing wraparound shades and jewels down the center of her face.

 Critical reception

-Guilty Pleasure received generally mixed to negative reviews.
+Guilty Pleasure received generally mixed reviews.
 Rolling Stone referred to the record as an "identity crisis", while HIVE Magazine, called it her "wrecking ball" moment.
 The Daily Illini noted that Siwa utilized synthesizers and dance-pop instrumentation for catchy pop songs, drawing a clear inspiration from Miley Cyrus's rebrand.
 However, the review critiqued certain tracks for carrying too much of Siwa's previous child-star sound, while also highlighting the lyrical shift in "Choose Ur Fighter", which was seen as a move away from her previous anti-bullying advocacy.

 Vulture noted the title track "Guilty Pleasure" as "thumping and nonspecific electronic-pop" with a prominent hyperpop sound.
 The Cut called the song "a relic from 2012" complimenting its nostalgic sound.

 Fans of the rock band Tool heavily criticized Siwa and accused her of stealing the band's "wrench design" for her own merch for the EP.